oreqizer/reactizer-2016/README.md

 * No `react-hot-loader`, `react-transform` nor `webpack-isomorphic-tools` - I keep HMR and Webpack vanilla

 ### Known issues:

-Please note that this project is **very** young.
-There are still incomplete things, and this README is just a quickfix.
-I have a lot of work + school, but I will try to improve everything on the go!

 React Native requires (due to it's Babel 5 dependency) `babel-core` and `babel-cli` to be placed in dependencies, instead of dev dependencies.